 “We are in a state of transition here.
 In fact, everyone in Hong Kong is obsessed with one single date: 1 July 1997.
 The whole city is in a state of violent change, moving from one regime we are used to loathing, to another one we are loath to get used to.”

-Diamond Hill takes place in 1987.
-It’s been three years since China and Britain signed the Joint Declaration laying out the terms for the Handover of Hong Kong on July 1, 1997.
+Diamond Hill is set in 1987 — three years after China and Britain signed the Joint Declaration laying out the terms for the 1997 Handover.
+The whole city is waiting, anxious, counting down.

 29. Hong Kong Noir